kingofthebeat/AWSXenos/README.md

 > Xenos, is Greek for stranger.

-AWSXenos will list all the trust relationships in all the IAM roles, and S3 buckets, in an AWS account and give you a breakdown of all the accounts that have trust relationships to your account.
+AWSXenos will list all the trust relationships in all the IAM roles, S3 buckets, and KMS Keys, in an AWS account and give you a breakdown of all the accounts that have trust relationships to your account.

 This tool reports against the [Trusted Relationship Technique](https://attack.mitre.org/techniques/T1199/) of the ATT&CK Framework.